dominiquemongelli/axway-open-docs/content/en/docs/apim_yamles/apim_yamles_references/yamles_types.md

   ClassLoader: '?'
 ```

-And considering the following directory structure
+and, the following directory structure:

 ![types example](/Images/apim_yamles/yamles_types_example.png)

 We can say that:

-* As `JavaProcess.yaml` file is contained within `Process` directory: `JavaProcess` is a child type of `Process` type.
+* As `JavaProcess.yaml` file is contained within `Process` directory, then `JavaProcess` is a child type of `Process` type.
-* As `NetService.yaml` file is contained within `JavaProcess` directory: `NetService` is a child type of `JavaProcess` type.
+* As `NetService.yaml` file is contained within `JavaProcess` directory, then `NetService` is a child type of `JavaProcess` type.

 ## Custom types

-Custom types can be added by creating a YAML file definition of an entity type, and placing it in the correct subdirectory under `META-INF/types`.
+You can add custom types by creating a YAML file definition of an entity type, and placing the file in the correct subdirectory, under `META-INF/types`.

-An example of creating entity type named `AnotherNetService`:
+The following example shows how to create an entity type named `AnotherNetService`:

 ```yaml
 name: AnotherNetService